 Mendel & Kirkpatrick (1999) used a novel means of determining the visually aesthetic significance of areas.
-They collected nearly 400 photographs of natural scenes in Tasmania covering three historic periods from 1916 to 1992 and analyzed the abundance of mountains, lakes, coast, waterfalls and caves.
+They collected nearly 400 photographs of natural scenes in Tasmania from tourist pamphlets, brochures, general books and other published material covering three historic periods from 1916 to 1992 and analyzed the abundance of mountains, lakes, coast, waterfalls and caves.
 The relative weights of these components varied little over the three periods.
 Mountains scored 12, lakes and coast 6, waterfalls 2.5, and caves 1.
 Vegetation diversity was a difficult feature to assess from the photographs.
 Using a 10 km by 10 km grid, they scored the presence of these components in each cell and applied the weights of the components.
 From this they measured change over the time periods.
 They found that the representation of these scenic components decreased progressively in National parks over the periods with the exception of coasts which increased.
 In their early years, National Parks concentrated on high scenic quality areas whereas in later years the emphasis was on wilderness and biodiversity.

 In 2004, consultants carried out a pilot project called a Visual Management System in the Tweed region in northern NSW (URS Asia Pacific, 2004).
 This was directed at integrating visual resources into land use planning decisions and was essentially a physical landscape study.

 Anderson, T., E.H.
 Zube, & W.P.
 MacConnell, 1976, Predicting scenic resource values, in: Zube, E.H.
 [Ed], 1976. p 6 – 69.